 Almost Any Currywurst Stand

 One meal that definitely originated out of Berlin is the currywurst.
 The origin of this dish goes back to 1949 when Herta Heuwer got ketchup and curry powder from British soldiers.
 She used these to flavor her bratwurst sausages she then sold to the construction workers who were rebuilding post-WWII Berlin.
 Nowadays, you can get two types of currywurst in Berlin, or mix them together for the “double currywurst special.”
 In East Berlin, they didn’t have sausage lining.
 Instead, they would batter and deep-fry their sausages, essentially creating a European version of the corndog.
-They are wayyyyy too tasty, and we had several portions of these as well in the three days we stayed in Berlin.
+They are wayyyyy too tasty, and I had several portions of these as well in the three days I stayed in Berlin.

 Any Vegan Restaurant

 Berlin has been labeled the vegan capital of the world, and ranks up there with Tel Aviv, London and Bangkok with the biggest number of vegan restaurants.
 What’s more, they have four different supermarket chains selling only vegan food.
 If you’re not a vegan, it would still be worth trying some of these restaurants in Berlin.
-I’m not a vegan myself, but I love vegan food (although I didn’t actually make it to any of the vegan restaurants in Berlin, mainly because we were stuck eating schnitzels and currywurst).
+I’m not a vegan myself, but I love vegan food (although I didn’t actually make it to any of the vegan restaurants in Berlin, mainly because I was stuck eating schnitzels and currywurst).

 Take the Berlin Secret Food Tour